Dog breeders who breed dogs as a business must apply for a licence. This is where two bitches are kept for the purpose of breeding for sale.

 How to apply

-To apply for a dog breeding licence, please fill in the dog breeding licence application form (PDF/12KB/1 Page) or dog breeding licence application form (DOC/25KB/1page).
+If you would like to apply for a dog breeding licence you should fill in a dog breeding licence application form (PDF/12KB/1 page).

 - that the dogs will at all times be kept in accommodation that is suitable in respect of construction, size of quarters, number of occupants, exercising facilities, temperature, lighting, ventilation and cleanliness